International-Data-Spaces-Association/InformationModel/examples/rdf validation using shacl/cli/README.md

 ```
 ids:BaseConnector rdfs:subClassOf ids:Connector .
 ```
-This is required for classes such as the Connector, where the superclass is not intended to be used as an instance, but for property inheritance.
+This is required for classes such as the Connector, where the superclass (ids:Connector) is not intended to be used as an instance, but for property inheritance.
 The *ConnectorShape.ttl* SHACL shape validates ids:Connector instances.
 Usually Connectors are insntaces of a Connector subclass, e.g., *ids:BaseConnector* or *ids:TrustedConnector*.
 Adding the above stated triple to the self-description allows validating ids:Connector subclass with the ConnectorShape.

 6. Validate `conn_self_description.ttl` file with [TopBraid SHACL API](https://github.com/TopQuadrant/shacl) and the corresponding SHACL shape using following command
 ```